tindandelion/rust-bittorrent-client/_posts/2025-07-25-improve-download-speed.md

 [main] $
 ```

 That's a very interesting result!
 As we can see, the `request` message is sent instantaneously, but we wait for around 0.5 seconds to receive the `piece` message in response.
 And it happens for each block, resulting in 8 seconds to receive the entire piece!
-Also, remarkably, the delay is fairly constant around 500 milliseconds.
-It suggests that Transmission implements some sort of a forced delay on its end: it's highly improbable that downloading 16Kb of data via local connection could take almost half a second.
+Also, remarkably, the delay is fairly constant at around 500 milliseconds.
+It suggests that Transmission implements some sort of forced delay on its end: it's highly improbable that downloading 16Kb of data via local connection would take almost half a second.

 Is there anything we can do about it?
-Obviously, we can't change the Transmission's behaviour, but there's one trick we can try on our side: _pipelining requests_
+Obviously, we can't change Transmission's behavior, but there's one trick we can try on our side: _pipelining requests_

 # An experiment with pipelining requests

-While figuring out the download rate issues, I came across the document written by Bram Cohen himself, the author of the BitTorrent protocol: [Incentives Build Robustness in BitTorrent](https://bittorrent.org/bittorrentecon.pdf).
-In Section 2.3 this document discusses the importance of _request pipelining_ to achieve good download rates:
+While figuring out the download rate issues, I came across a document written by Bram Cohen himself, the author of the BitTorrent protocol: [Incentives Build Robustness in BitTorrent](https://bittorrent.org/bittorrentecon.pdf).
+In Section 2.3, this document discusses the importance of _request pipelining_ to achieve good download rates:

 > When transferring data over TCP, like BitTorrent does, it is very important to always have several requests pending at once, to avoid a delay between pieces being sent, which is disastrous for transfer rates.
-BitTorrent facilitates this by breaking pieces further into sub-pieces over the wire, typically sixteen kilobytes in size, and always keeping some number,typically five, requests pipelined at once.
-Every time a sub-piece arrives a new request is sent.
+BitTorrent facilitates this by breaking pieces further into sub-pieces over the wire, typically sixteen kilobytes in size, and always keeping some number, typically five, requests pipelined at once.
+Every time a sub-piece arrives, a new request is sent.
 The amount of data to pipeline has been selected as a value which can reliably saturate most connections.

 The BitTorrent specification [also emphasizes](https://wiki.theory.org/BitTorrentSpecification#Queuing) queuing requests for good download rates, although it suggests keeping 10 requests in the queue, as opposed to 5 in the original paper.

-So it looks like pipelining (or queuing) requests is a key to improving download rate.
+So it looks like pipelining (or queuing) requests is key to improving download rate.
 Let's run a quick'n'dirty experiment to prove that it's true.

-In this experiment, we'll request _all blocks for the piece at once at the beginning_, and then we'll just collect incoming `piece` messages, until all of them have arrived, by making a quick change to the code:
+In this experiment, we'll request _all blocks for the piece at once at the beginning_, and then we'll just collect incoming `piece` messages until all of them have arrived, by making a quick change to the code:

 ```rust
 fn download_piece_by_block(